sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - field-query-object/1200 - method.md

 **SOLUTION**

-To reliably capture the first and last name in their left-to-right order,  set `"sortLines":"true"`.
+To reliably capture the first and last name in their left-to-right order,  set `"sortLines": "readingOrderLeftToRight"`.

 *Config*